2017–18 Cincinnati Bearcats women's basketball team

-The 2017–18 Cincinnati Bearcats women's basketball team will represent the University of Cincinnati during the 2017–18 NCAA Division I women's basketball season.
-The season marks the fifth for the Bearcats as members of the American Athletic Conference.
-The Bearcats, led by ninth year head coach Jamelle Elliott, will play their home games at St. Ursula Academy Gymnasium while their normal on-campus home of Fifth Third Arena is closed for renovation.
+The 2017–18 Cincinnati Bearcats women's basketball team represented the University of Cincinnati during the 2017–18 NCAA Division I women's basketball season.
+The season marked the fifth for the Bearcats as members of the American Athletic Conference.
+The Bearcats, led by ninth year head coach Jamelle Elliott, played their home games at St. Ursula Academy Gymnasium while their normal on-campus home of Fifth Third Arena was closed for renovation.
 They finished the season 19–13, 10–6 in AAC play to finish in fourth place.
-They advanced to the semifinals of the American Athletic women's tournament where they lost to Connecticut.
-They received an at-large bid Women's National Invitation Tournament where they lost in the first round to Michigan State.
+They advanced to the semifinals of the American Athletic women's tournament, where they lost to Connecticut.
+They received an at-large bid Women's National Invitation Tournament, where they lost in the first round to Michigan State.

 Cincinnati announced on March 21 that Elliott would not return after 9 seasons as head coach.
 She finish at Cincinnati with a 9-year record of 113–162.